About 430,000 tons imported wheat arrives, rest to reach soon: Fakhar

-Speaking in National Assembly Standing Committee on National Food Security and Research here, he informed that that this year the country was short of 1.5 MT of wheat target and in order to meet the shortfall, the government allowed private entities to import wheat.
+He informed the National Assembly Standing Committee on National Food Security and Research and said this year the country was short of 1.5 MT of wheat target and in order to meet the shortfall, the government allowed private entities to import wheat.

 The meeting of the committee was held here at Pakistan Agriculture Research Council (PARC) under the Chairmanship of Rao Muhammad Ajmal.